 As a school system, we are committed to creating and sustaining a comprehensive, coordinated effort to improve the overall safety and well-being of our students and staff.
 To do this, we believe we must partner with community-wide programs and initiatives involving parents, teachers, administrators, local law enforcement, mental health and wellness professionals.

-Beginning January 14, 2019, in conjunction with the Commonwealth of Pennsylvania, we are also offering the Safe2Say Something anonymous reporting system.
-This program, which is mandated under PA law Act 44, teaches students, teachers, and administrators how to recognize warning signs and signals of individuals who may be a threat to themselves or others and Say Something to a trusted adult OR use its anonymous reporting system.
-Students will receive training in the next month.
-Information can be found at the following site: Safe2Say http://www.saysomething.net/ and on our website www.pennsvalley.org
+Beginning January 14, 2019, in conjunction with the Commonwealth of Pennsylvania, we are offering the Safe2Say Something anonymous reporting system.
+This program, which is mandated under PA state law / Act 44, teaches students, teachers, and administrators how to recognize warning signs and signals, especially within social media, of individuals who may be a threat to themselves or others and Say Something to a trusted adult OR use its anonymous reporting system.
+Specifically, the program educates participants to:

 If you have questions or concerns, please do not hesitate to call or email your building principal.